DARIAH-DE/TopicsExplorer/README.md

 # Topics - Easy Topic Modeling in Python #

-Topics is a gently introduction to Topic Modeling.
-It provides a convientient, modular workflow that can be entirely controlled from within and which comes with a well documented [Jupyter notebook](http://jupyter.org/), integreating the two of the most popular LDA implementations: [Gensim](https://radimrehurek.com/gensim/) and [Mallet](http://mallet.cs.umass.edu/).
+Topics is a gentle introduction to Topic Modeling.
+It provides a convenient, modular workflow that can be entirely controlled from within and which comes with a well documented [Jupyter notebook](http://jupyter.org/), integrating two of the most popular LDA implementations: [Gensim](https://radimrehurek.com/gensim/) and [Mallet](http://mallet.cs.umass.edu/).
 Users not yet familiar with working with Python scripts can test basic topic modeling in a [Flask](http://flask.pocoo.org/)-based [GUI demonstrator](/demonstrator/README.md).

 ### Getting Started